HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/SshkeysApi.md

 > SshKey Update(ctx, sshkeyId, sshKey)

 Update an existing SSH Key.
-Only the name or key fields can be changed.
+Only 'Name' or 'Key' fields can be changed.